XENONnT/workshop_strax_chicago/README.md

-# workshop_strax_chicago
-Materials from the chicago strax power-user workshop.
+# Chicago strax workshop materials

-Please commit anything you think it useful!
+Please commit anything you think is useful!

   * **exercises**: Solutions by participants of the first-day exercises
   * **projects**: Subfolders with projects attempted during the workshop